Really-SORRY/Modelling-Movies/README.md

 ## MODELLING

 Before proceeding to predict the **IMDB** rating of movies, I had to decide which variables to appoint as `Independent/Explanatory Variables` for the model.
 I could not include all 32 variables, because most of them were irrelevant and I had already concluded through **EDA**, the probable variables that could have had an impact on the `Dependent Variable`.
-The real question was, **Were there anymore principal variables?**.
+The real question was, **Were there anymore principal variables ?**.
 Actually, there were 2 possible variables that someone might include to get a better model (Well, to be honest I would never know unless I create the model, but was a good hunch).
 They were, `title_type` and `mpaa_rating`.

 Finally all my variables (`Dependent` and `Independent`) were:

 <img src="Images/Variables_in_my_model.png" >

+Before moving onto training and testing data, I had removed `Documentary` movies from the dataset, as they were not likely to be shown in a typical theater.
+Also, there were some observations where the `MPAA rating` was NC-17 and some were unrated.
+These, as well, would not likely be shown in a typical movie theater and thus would be removed from the analysis.

-Now, the first step in my model creation was split the entire dataset into subparts.
+Now, the first step in my model creation was splitting the entire dataset into subparts.
 I followed an 80-20 split.
 80% of my data represented training data and 20% testing data.
-I could have considered a 75-25 split, but the key point to understand was that, more samples lowered the variance, which in turn let down the Standard Error and thus lower was the significance value (p-value), giving us a better model.
+I could have considered a 75-25 split, but the key point to understand was that, more samples (higher # of samples in training dataset) lowered the **Variance**, which in turn let down the **Standard Error** and thus lower was the significance value (p-value), giving us a better model.

 The next step, was to create the model.
 I employed **Multiple Linear Regression** for model creation.
 More specifically I used **Stepwise Regression (both Forawrd and Backward)** to eliminate avoidable variables.
 I had a look at the `AIC` values, followed by `R-squared` values (of the entire model) and then `p-value` (of each variable in the model).
 Ultimately, after I had a parsimonious model I finished my model diagnostics through visualization tools: histogram, normality of residuals and scatterplot to check for **Normality of Residuals** and **Homoscedasticity or constant spread of residuals**.

-The final model displayed the following `AIC` value:
+The final model displayed the following *AIC* value:

 ![](Images/Final_AIC_Value.png)

 Lower the `AIC` value, better is our model (as it indicates a better fit).

-`R-squared` value and `p-values`:
+*R-squared* value and *p-values*:

 <img src="Images/R^2_Value_p-value.png" >

 Higher `R-squared` value is usually preferred, but it goes on increasing as we add more variables to our model.
 Thus, we should have a look at the `Adjusted R-squared` value which usually peaks at a certain point and remains constant.
-Our model had a value of `0.7872`, which was good.
+Our model had a value of `0.7872`, which is good.
 Lower `p-value` is always the best choise.
-I had set a significance level of 5%, and the `p-value` of our model was very much within that limit.
+I had set a significance level of 5%, and the `p-value` of our model (and each independent variable) was very much within that limit.

 #### MODEL DIAGNOSTIC

-After I had a final parsimonious model, my next step was model diagnostics, where I examined with the help of visualization tools (like histogram, normal probability plot and a scatterplot), whether certain critical conditions proved to be true in order for the method of ‘Ordinary Least Squares’ to be valid.
+After I had a final parsimonious model, my next step was model diagnostics, where I examined with the help of visualization tools (histogram, normal probability plot and a scatterplot), whether certain critical conditions proved to be true in order for the method of ‘Ordinary Least Squares’ to be valid.

 -> Normality Of Residuals: This condition tells us whether the residuals are normally distributed centred at 0 or not.
 To check for normality of residuals,I had plotted for **Normal Probability Plot** and **Histogram** (both the graphs are of residuals).